As an entrepreneur for more than 16 years I have always worked too much, worrying will I loose my clients if I don’t please them around the clock.

 (For my Finnish readers: if you need translation on this, I will help you out! / Suomenkieliset lukijani, jos tarvitsette apua tekstin käännöksessä, kysykää rohkeasti!)

 At the moment I am launching, once more, a new start-up company on my original field I am skilled at: Journalism.

 But I will not return to a 100-hour work week.

 Please feel welcome to share your thoughts and comment my blog.

-You can also follow my blog at Facebook.com/yksinkertaista where I also share interesting articles from other bloggers (quite often in English).
+You can also follow my blog in Facebook where I also share interesting articles from other bloggers.